cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/free_shipping.rst

 If you don’t want to assign a shipping method to orders at all, then :doc:`disable shipping entirely </user_guide/shipping_and_taxes/shipping_methods/disable_shipping>`.

 ==========================================
 Way 3.
-Set shipping rates to zero manually
+Set Shipping Rates to Zero Manually
 ==========================================

 You can create a shipping method with manual rate calculation and :doc:`set shipping rates to zero manually </user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/set_free_shipping>`.
 It's also best to enable the **Use for free shipping** setting for this shipping method.